R5 discography

-The discography of R5, an American pop rock band, consists of two studio albums, five extended plays, thirteen singles, two promotional singles, twenty-two music videos and other album appearances.
+American pop rock band R5 released two studio albums, five extended plays, thirteen singles, two promotional singles, twenty-two music videos and other album appearances.
 In March 2010, they self-released an EP, Ready Set Rock and in September they signed with Hollywood Records.
 The second EP, Loud, was released on February 19, 2013, which featured the lead single and title track "Loud", the debut single from upcoming album.
 The band's first full-length album, Louder, was released on September 24, 2013 and the album not only includes the four songs from Loud and also seven new songs.
 The second single from the album, "Pass Me By", premiered on Radio Disney on August 16.
 The music video premiered on 29 August on Disney Channel and is available for public viewing on the band's Vevo channel.
 The third single, "(I Can't) Forget About You", was released on December 25, 2013 and reached number 47 on Billboard Digital Pop Songs, and the fourth single "One Last Dance" on May 29, 2014.